 These are well documented factors.
 And they have existed for some time in LTC homes.
 The present LTC home system will still be one that causes and prevents quality of life for residents, staff, and families – even if/when these factors are addressed by the Ontario government.

 Most LTC homes in Ontario organize and deliver care based on:

 - A medical model of care focusing on diagnosis and treatment.

-- Task oriented approach to care not person centred or relationship based.
+- A task-oriented approach to care – not person centred, or relationship based.

-- Staff are focused on tasks of feeding, scheduling, and cleaning, an antiseptic end of life!
-Even fun is scheduled!
+- Staff focus on feeding, scheduling, and cleaning, and even a measure of fun or entertainment is scheduled.

-- Top down approach to decision making.
-Leadership makes the decisions and lets staff know what needs to be done.
+- Leadership makes the decisions and lets staff know what needs to be done.
 There is very little input from those who are dealing with residents.

-- Staff are hired for specific positions, most based on education qualifications and not whether they are suited to work in LTC.
-Lower on the list of recruitment indicators for hiring are: ability to problem solve; critical thinking skills; caring about and working with seniors, communication skills and empathy.
+- Staff are hired for specific positions based on their education qualifications and not necessarily whether they are suited to work in LTC.